curvedinf/hypercells/README.md

 'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}`.
 A dictionary of css classes to add to various
 elements of the table.
 - `enforce_security`: Optional.
 If enabled, the API will only respond to requests from the user which created a context.
+Note: Contexts owned by anonymous users will have API security disabled, since it is impossible to authenticate them.
 - `request`: Optional.
 If enforce_security is enabled, this argument is required.
 It is used to get the current user to store in the context.
-Note: Contexts owned by anonymous users will still have API security disabled, since it is impossible to authenticate them.

 ### `hypercells.lib.create_uid_from_user(request, location_identifier)`